andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-javascriptspa.md

 ### Requesting tokens

-Msal has two methods to used acquire tokens `acquireTokenRedirect` (or `acquireTokenPopup`) and `acquireTokenSilent`:
+Msal has three methods used to acquire tokens `acquireTokenRedirect`, `acquireTokenPopup` and `acquireTokenSilent`:

 #### Getting a user token silently

 The `acquireTokenSilent` method handles token acquisitions and renewal without any user interaction.
-After `loginRedirect` (or `loginPopup`) is executed for the first time, `acquireTokenSilent` is the method commonly used to obtain tokens used to access protected resources for subsequent calls - as calls to request or renew tokens are made silently.
+After `loginRedirect` or `loginPopup` methods is executed for the first time, `acquireTokenSilent` is the method commonly used to obtain tokens used to access protected resources for subsequent calls - as calls to request or renew tokens are made silently.

 ```javascript
 // Try to acquire the token used to query Graph API silently first: